avi20072008/BookMart/README.md

 To test Bookmart system,

+  First, run Database Migrations.

+  Launch Website and login using

   As a guest, use email id - guest@bookmart.com

   As a manager, user email id - manager@bookmart.com